hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

 ## Git

 - Go to: https://git-scm.com/download/win
 - Confirm the download if it is the architecture you want (32 or 64 bit).
-Otherwise abort and select the correct version.
+Otherwise, abort and select the correct version.
 - During installation make sure the following options are checked:
   - Git Bash Here: